Prince Harry reveals he lacked support when he returned home from Afghanistan: 'The biggest struggle for me'

 CLICK HERE TO SIGN UP FOR THE ENTERTAINMENT NEWSLETTER

-The royal added that sometimes people initially consider therapy is when "you’re lying on the floor in the fetal position probably wishing that you dealt with some of this stuff previously.
+The royal added that sometimes the first time people consider therapy is when "you’re lying on the floor in the fetal position probably wishing that you dealt with some of this stuff previously.
 That’s what I really want to change" with the Invictus Games.

-The docuseries, which was released on Netflix on Wednesday, follows a group of wounded service members as they discuss their lives and struggles while preparing to compete in the 2022 games.
+The docuseries, which was released on Netflix on Wednesday, followers a group of wounded service members as they discuss their lives and struggles while preparing to compete in the 2022 games.

-In January, Harry said he hadn’t spoken to William or Charles in "a while" after he and wife Meghan Markle left the U.K. for California in 2020.
+In January, he said he hadn’t spoken to William or Charles in "a while" after he and Meghan Markle left in the U.K. for California in 2020.

 Earlier this week, Harry surprised a group of theatergoers in San Diego by appearing at an advanced screening of the Invictus series.